-Willamette University has been named to the President’s Higher Education Community Service Honor Roll for exemplary service to America’s communities.
+Willamette University has been named to the 2014 President’s Higher Education Community Service Honor Roll in recognition of its commitment to economic opportunity, general community service and education.

 Willamette students, faculty and staff volunteer about 67,000 hours annually.
-Their activities include traveling across the nation for service-learning projects through the Take a Break spring and winter break program; mentoring children at nearby Bush Elementary School through the Tiger Club; tutoring Native American teenagers at Chemawa Indian School; and getting to know Salem through service during the Opening Days and New Student Orientation to Community Outreach programs.
+Their activities include traveling across the nation for service-learning projects through the Take a Break spring and winter break program; mentoring and tutoring youths at nearby Willamette Academy, Bush Elementary and Chemawa Indian School; and getting to know Salem through service during the Opening Days and New Student Orientation to Community Outreach programs.

 For more information about service at Willamette, go to the Office of Community Service Learning.